jackpal/jackpal.github.io/_posts/2020-12-30-Speeding_up_Web_Scraping.md

 On my machine, it took about 17.73 seconds to run, with a variation of about 0.3 seconds between runs.

+First off, let's turn on optimization.
+By default Xcode builds projects using non-optimized "Debug" mode.
+Editing the active scheme to specify that we run with a Release build configuration brings the time down to 4.7 seconds.

+Using the Instruments tool shows that CPU utilization is low.
+The process is using just one thread, and that thread is spending much of its time waiting for the network.

+It looks like we could use both parallelism and asynchronous network fetches.

 ## Parallelising scrapeHouseplants